LSPHP Options¶

 , the internal process manager will try to avoid frequently stopping and starting child processes.
 This might be preferred in a dedicated hosting environment because it may be faster to recycle existing processes, even if it means sometimes running unused processes.

-will not work, since LSPHP will only keep the child processes if there is enough available memory which by default is set to 1 GB, If your server has less available memory than that, set it with a limit by replacing it with LSAPI_AVOID_FORK=100M
+will only keep the child processes alive if there is enough available memory.
+By default "enough" is set to 1GB, so if your server has less than 1 GB available, setting LSAPI_AVOID_FORK=1

 .
-This will set a limit for the LSAPI_AVOID_FORK
+This will allow the LSAPI_AVOID_FORK

-variable and will run as expected.
+variable to work as expected.

 LSAPI_EXTRA_CHILDREN¶